 Four Pulitzer Center grantees, photojournalists Daniella Zalcman, Jake Naughton, Xyza Bacani, and Souvid Datta have been featured in Photo District News' 30 List as "New and Emerging Photographers to Watch."

 Photo District News highlighted Zalcman's Pulitzer Center-supported project "Signs of Your Identity," which examines the lasting impact of forced assimilation on Canada's First Nations community.
-Zalcman's photographs juxtopose photographs of surviving students from Canada's Indian Residential Schools with images suggesting the tragic legacy of their experiences in the schools.
-"Signs of Your Identity" examines not only the legacy of the residential school system, but also looks forward to the future—for the first time in decades, children are being brought up speaking Ojibwe and Cree and Blackfoot again.
+Zalcman's images juxtapose photographs of surviving students from Canada's Indian Residential Schools, with images suggesting the tragic legacy of their experiences in these schools.
+"Signs of Your Identity" examines not only the impact of the residential school system, but also looks forward to the future—for the first time in decades, children are being brought up speaking Ojibwe and Cree and Blackfoot again.

 Naughton's work with the Pulitzer Center and the City University of New York was also featured on PDN's 30 List.
 Naughton worked on two Pulitzer Center-supported projects: "The Promise of Life: Reproductive Choice in Africa" and "Unsafe Abortions in Kenya and the Ripple Effects of U.S. Foreign Aid Policy."
 The projects explore the critical challenges in reproductive health and family planning—and what they mean for life, death and socio-economic stability in Africa, and the impact that the restriction of U.S. foreign aid and money, which effectively blocked abortion across Kenya, has on the lives of the women effected by it.